gfrmin/dataguruhk-blog/content/pages/about.md

 title: About

-My name is Guy Freeman, and I have a PhD in Statistics from the University of Warwick in England, and have worked in both academia and business with different official titles each time, but basically I was a Data Guru: a data scientist who is zealous about data science and using it to solve problems.
+Hi, my name is Guy Freeman.
+I have a PhD in Statistics from the University of Warwick in England, and have worked in both academia and business with different official titles each time, but basically I was a Data Guru: a data scientist who is zealous about using data science to solve problems.

 I am also the founder and maintainer of [accessinfo.hk](https://accessinfo.hk), a Freedom of Information portal for Hong Kong.